"How do you get influencers to post about products for free?" We get this question a lot.

-It begins with product seeding.
+It begins with influencer seeding.
 An approach that focuses on building relationships on giving, not asking.
-Read on to learn about how we approach product seeding at Kynship and the steps you can take to put the same strategy into action for your brand.
+Read on to learn about how we approach influencer seeding at Kynship and the steps you can take to put the same strategy into action for your brand.

 What Is Influencer Seeding?

-Influencer seeding (also referred to as product seeding) is when brands send free products to influencers with no strings attached (i.e. no expectations on a post in return).
+Influencer seeding (also referred to as product seeding) is when brands send free products to different types of influencers with no strings attached (i.e. no expectations on a post in return).
 The term ‘seeding’ describes a long-term mindset where the goal is the relationship and everything else is a bonus.

 Product seeding benefits can be immediate: word of mouth awareness, product feedback, and a collection of IGC content to be used at your disposal.
 This doesn’t even scratch the surface of the long-term benefits effective product seeding can lead to.